Home » Growing » How To Care For a Peace Lily Indoors

 How Much Is Too Much Light?

-• Avoid direct sun: Harsh rays can scorch their leaves.
+• Avoid direct sun: It can burn their leaves.

-• Low-light tolerance: If your home is dim a peace lily will survive.
-But don’t expect it to bloom frequently.
+• Low-light tolerance: If your home doesn’t get much light then it’s unlikely your peace lily will die.
+But at the same time don’t expect it to be flowering a lot.

-Pro Tip: Rotate your peace lily every few weeks to get even growth.
-Plants tend to lean towards their light source so this keeps them looking balanced.
+Pro Tip: Rotate your peace lily every few weeks.
+This will give it even amounts of light all round and so it will grow evenly.
+Plants will lean towards their source of light so when you rotate it the growth should be balanced.
 Otherwise you might end up with a leaning lily!

 Temperature and Placement